Download E-books From Your Library

 The Wichita Public Library offers e-books from OverDrive.
 Head to Wichita E-Reads to browse the collection, check out an e-book for your Kindle, Nook™, iPad®, or smartphone, and start reading today!

 Need help getting started?
 Here are quick how-to guides for Kindle users and users of all other major e-readers.
-Find customized help at Wichita E-Reads for your device in the left column.
+Find customized help for your device at Wichita E-Reads.

 The Wichita Public Library offers frequent training on e-books.
 Check the latest technology class schedule for current offerings.
 Can't make a class?
 Book a Librarian!

 Unfortunately, there is one topic that is not covered at Wichita E-Reads and it's an important one: how to return books early!

 Sign up for the Library's free monthly newsletter, delivered straight to your email (or via RSS), featuring only downloadable e-books.